petervwyatt/AcrobatCustomPanels/README.md

 - `C:\Program Files\Common Files\Adobe\XMP\Custom File Info Panels` - for all users on the machine
 - `C:\Documents and Settings\<user>\Application Data\Adobe\XMP\Custom File Info Panels` - for each user

+To access:
+- menu option `File` | `Document Properties...`
+- click the `Additional Metadata...` button on the first "Description" tab
+- a new dialog will open and the list on the left will show all additional panels

+Example PDFs with both ISO conformance levels and PDF Declarations are available from [https://pdfa.org/wtpdf/](https://pdfa.org/wtpdf/).

 ## Debugging and Issues
-Note that you can edit these files while Acrobat is running - just click the "Additional Metadata" button on the File Properties dialog to reload all custom panels each time.
+Note that you can edit these files while Acrobat is running - just click the "Additional Metadata..." button on the File Properties dialog to reload all custom panels each time.
 As far as I know, there is no easy way to debug beyond if your panel is not listed then it has an issue.

 - I've never been able to get the `picture` feature working as I don't know how to reference the asset (file?
 URL? formats?)
 - I struggle to understand how to use XMP `bags` (such as needed by PDF Declarations) since it seems you can only use fixed (hard-coded) XMP paths
 - I don't believe there is any way to easily comment out stuff (I normally move blocks of code to the XML portion and then use XML comments `<!-- ... -->

 # ISO Standards
 Displays the conformance data related to PDF subset ISO standards for PDF/A, PDF/UA, PDF/X, PDF/VT, PDF/E and PDF/VCR.
-PDF/R does not use any custom XMP metadata.
+PDF/R does not use any custom XMP metadata and is therefore not listed.
+Note that a single PDF document _can_ have multiple conformance levels, but a PDF can only conform to a _single_ conformance level for any specific family of PDF ISO standards as the same XMP tags are used.

+If PDF files do not use the correct namespace identifier as per the ISO standards then this dialog will **NOT** show anything (e.g. a common error is to have `pdfa:` rather than `pdfaid:` as required by ISO 19005).

-Note that the early PDF/X standards did not use XMP metadata but only the Document Information dictionary.
+Note also that the early PDF/X standards did not use XMP metadata, but only the Document Information dictionary.

 # PDF Declarations
-The PDF Association defines extensions to XMP metadata that allow documents to declare conformance to external industry and third-party specifications such as WCAG and HIPAA.
-See https://pdfa.org/declarations.
+The PDF Association defines a general extension to XMP metadata called "[PDF Declarations](https://pdfa.org/declarations)" that allows documents to declare their conformance to relevant external industry and third-party specifications such as WCAG and HIPAA.
+PDF Declarations use RDF `bags` of `declarations` with `bags` of `claimData` which is impossible (_difficult?_) to support using Custom File Info Panel fixed paths - the current dialog is limited to 3 declarations, each with 2 claims.
+Additional declarations or claims will not be shown.